ethanrublee/ros-cmake/doc/source/3rdparty.rst

 A preprequisite to building various ros packages is third party software.
 This has been moved out of the 'regular' ros build to an external area.
-The code to build/isntall third party stuff is now at
+The code to build/install this stuff is now at

 * `<http://github.com/straszheim/ros-3rdparty>`_

 Third party packages must do the following:

-* Install independently of rosbuild and rospack to some designated (possibly user-specified) area which we'll call ``$THIRDPARTY``, by default ``/opt/ros/DISTRO/3rdparty``.
+* Install independently of rosbuild and rospack (but not rosdep) to some designated (possibly user-specified) area which we'll call ``$THIRDPARTY``, by default ``/opt/ros/DISTRO/3rdparty``.

 * Provide cmake infrastructure: for 3rdparty package ``thirdparty``, a cmake script ``thirdparty-config.cmake`` under